I help everyday people bring more exciting bucket list experiences and fun things to do to everyday life.

 If you’re looking for a great museum to visit with your kids, check out Natural History Museum or the Air and Space Museum.
 And if you want to impress your date, consider taking them to the American Art Museum or American Indian Museum.
 Many of these places are great for solo travelers too.

 No matter what you’re interested in, there is a Smithsonian Museum that will capture your attention.
 The added bonus is you can put them all on a list of free museums to visit in DC.
 Hooray!
-If you’d like to hear more about other things to do in DC, listen to the podcast episode below.
+If you’d like to hear more about other things to do in DC, listen to Fun, Bucket List Things to Do in Washington D.C. on the National Mall on my podcast.